DanHodgson12/Sumerata-Designs/README.md

   - A image of the business owners lets the user see who they are.

 - As a user, I want to know how and where to purchase products and courses.
-  - The Etsy 'shop card' let's the user visit the Sumersata Designs Etsy storefront and browse products.
+  - The Etsy 'shop card' lets the user visit the Sumersata Designs Etsy storefront and browse products.
-  - The Courses 'shop card' let's the user visit the Sumersata Designs CraftCourses.com storefront and browse courses taught by the business.
+  - The Courses 'shop card' lets the user visit the Sumersata Designs CraftCourses.com storefront and browse courses taught by the business.
   - Each card is a clickable link.
   - Each card is accentuated by a shadow when the user hovers over it.
   - The reviews section provides the user with reassurance.